 - Stir ingredients together. (photo 2)

-- Warm a nonstick or cast iron pan with a little butter or neutral oil and pour out pancakes of 1/4 cup batter.
+- Warm a nonstick or cast iron pan with a little butter or neutral oil and pour out a little pancake batter.
 Spread very thin and let cook until you see bubbles around the edges. (photo 3)

 - Flip and cook for a few more minutes, then eat! (photo 4)